How to Bleed Air and Add Fluid to Your Hydraulic Floor Jack for Optimal Performance

 This article is a companion piece to my video, "How To Fill And Bleed A Hydraulic Floor Jack (Purge Air)."
 For a visual guide, be sure to check out the video on my Muddy Ruttzz YouTube Channel!
 You can also find more of my DIY and bike-related content on my blog at MuddyRuttzz.com.

 Borrowed a floor jack from a buddy who told me it was leaking.
 I said I would fix it.
 Little did I know floor jacks were fascinating tools and even a very old one could be rebuilt with a cheap rebuild kit.
 I found the exact floor jack on Craigslist and rebuilt that one and made a video for Youtube Muddy Ruttzz.
-Comments on that video made me realize a fill and bleed was something I should make.
+Comments on that video made me realize a fill and bleed video was a video I should make.

 Thanks for checking out my article and I hope it helps you out!